-• An optional Astronomy Clinic staffed by experienced and friendly astro majors will run weekly on Sunday evenings from 7:00-10:00 p.m. in the astronomy seminar room (Hackman 420).
-This clinic is a valuable resource for clearing up confusing issues from class and for getting help with the homework.
+• An optional Astronomy Clinic staffed by an experienced and friendly astro major will run weekly on Sunday evenings from 7:00-10:00 p.m. (location TBD).
+This clinic is a valuable resource for clearing up confusing issues from class and for getting help with the homework before it is due.
 I encourage you to use this resource!